Dispersion law for a one-dimensional weakly interacting Bose gas with zero boundary conditions

-To simplify the equations, we neglect the inhomogeneity of $ R_{0}(x)$ near the walls, by setting $\nabla n_{0}=0$ and $\nabla R_{0}=0$.
-Since $\nabla n_{0}$ and $\nabla R_{0}$ are considerably different from zero only at a distance of the order of the mean interatomic one from the wall, we may expect that the consideration of the inhomogeneity of $ R_{0}(x)$ near the wall will affect only the solution for the ground state, but not the dispersion law, since the latter is a \textit{bulk property}.
-In addition, work \cite{zero-liquid} presents the calculation of the total $N$-particle WF of a system (describing the condensate atoms and non-condensate ones) under the zero BCs and shows that the consideration of the inhomogeneity of the WF near the wall leads to the insignificant ($\sim 1/N$) corrections to the dispersion law.
+To simplify these equations, we neglect the nonuniformity of $ R_{0}(x)$ near the walls by setting $\nabla n_{0}=0$ and $\nabla R_{0}=0$.
+In this case $n_{0}(x)=n_{0}=N/L$.
+If $N\gg 1$ and the coupling is not too weak, the values of $\nabla n_{0}$ and $\nabla R_{0}$ are significantly different from zero only at a distance from the wall, which is less than or of the order of the mean interatomic distance $\bar{R}=L/N$ \cite{gp1}.
+Therefore, we may expect that consideration of the nonuniformity of $ R_{0}(x)$ near the wall will affect only the solution for the ground state, but not the dispersion law, because the latter is a bulk property.

-In addition, we consider oscillations of the density and the phase so weak that their smallness exceeds the smallness of the potential.
-Then we can restrict ourselves by the linear approximation.
-Thus, we obtain \cite{gross1963}:
+Furthermore, we consider the oscillations of the density and the phase to be so weak that their smallness exceeds the smallness of the potential.
+In this case we can restrict ourselves by a linear approximation.
+Thus, we obtain \cite{gross1963}